sanjeevpr/sanjeevpr.github.io/about.md

 ---

 ## Introduction

-Hi!
-I am Sanjiv, an inquisitive and driven software engineer with four years of experience from Berlin, Germany.
-I have helped build scalable and robust software in the finance and retail domains.
-My previous accomplishments include increasing API performance by 90% and reducing Kafka lag by 100%, which led to increased sales volume.
+Hello there!
+I'm Sanjiv, a curious and results-driven software engineer based in Berlin, Germany, with a solid four-year track record in crafting robust and scalable software solutions.
+My expertise spans the dynamic domains of finance and retail, where I've consistently delivered impactful results.

+Some of my noteworthy achievements include a 90% boost in API performance and a remarkable 100% reduction in Kafka lag, both of which directly contributed to substantial increases in sales volume.

-I specialize in **Java** and have professional experience working with **Apache Kafka, the Spring framework**, and **microservices**.
-I also have experience working with **Kotlin, Postgres, Elasticsearch, Couchbase, MongoDB, Redis, Docker, and Kubernetes**.
+My technical proficiency centers around **Java**, with a strong command of technologies like **Apache Kafka**, the **Spring** framework, and **microservices** architecture.
+I'm not limited to just one tool in the toolbox, though.
+I've also put my skills to the test with Kotlin, Postgres, Elasticsearch, Couchbase, MongoDB, Redis, Docker, and Kubernetes.

-I am an empathetic team player and an innovative, creative thinker.
+I consider myself an empathetic team player, always eager to collaborate effectively and foster a positive work environment.
+Beyond that, I thrive as an innovative and creative thinker, consistently seeking new and better ways to tackle challenges.

+Let's connect and explore exciting opportunities to create impactful software solutions together!

 <div class="divider"></div>